ORCID/i2-workshop-2016/README.md

 * <strong>Type of credentials</strong>: Basic allows you to read from/write to records, while premium allows read/write access and also lets you register webhooks

 ##6.2 Configure identity provider settings for your API credentials
-At the moment, the process for adding itentity provider settings to your API credentials is not automated.
+At the moment, the process for adding identity provider settings to your API credentials is not automated.

 Instead, please send a request to [support@orcid.org](mailto:support@orcid.org) with the following information: